 Adopting one of these out-of-the-box solutions can be a good choice for schools implementing AP CSA.
 If your school decides to use a curriculum from one of the endorsed providers below, your AP CSA teacher can attend a professional development event offered by that provider and get guidance targeted to that curriculum.
 Of course, your teachers can also choose to participate in an AP Summer Institute for AP CSA.

-The CodeHS AP Computer Science A yearlong course is designed to help students master the basics of Java and be prepared for the AP CSA Exam at the end of the school year.
+The CodeHS AP Computer Science A yearlong curriculum is designed to help students master the basics of Java and be prepared for the AP CSA Exam at the end of the school year.
 The online curriculum includes videos, quizzes, examples, and coding exercises in the CodeHS online editor.
-All learning materials and resources teachers and students need for a successful yearlong course can be found in the course catalog.
+All learning materials and resources teachers and students need can be found in the course catalog.

-Professional development: CodeHS offers an online, self-paced professional development course for new and experienced AP CSA teachers.
-In the course teachers practice the skills they need to teach Java concepts in-depth, debug programs, answer questions, and lead a blended classroom.
-On average the course takes 30 hours to complete.
+Professional development: CodeHS offers an online, self-paced professional development opportunity for new and experienced AP CSA teachers.
+Teachers practice the skills they need to teach Java concepts in-depth, debug programs, answer questions, and lead a blended classroom.
+On average the professional development takes 30 hours to complete.
 Teachers receive personalized support and feedback from the CodeHS PD team.

 CSAwesome is a free online curriculum for the AP Computer Science A course.
 Students complete lessons in an interactive e-book that includes programming challenges and interactive self-check exercises.
 Teachers have access to a complete set of lesson plans with supplemental resources and a dashboard for tracking student progress.
 The goal of the curriculum is to help students transition from AP Computer Science Principles to AP CSA.

 Visit AP Computer Science A Java Course for information on the curriculum.